Standards & Grading

 Learning Target: Tells a student how to learn the content and skills in an academic standard.
 A good learning target uses “I can” language and includes an explanation of how a student can master the learning target at different levels (meets level, extends level, etc.) Students complete assignments, papers, projects, tests, etc. to demonstrate they have met a learning target.

-Power Standards: Subset of standards that Eastern Carver County Schools has determined are the highest priority and most important for students to learn.
+Power Standards: Academic standards that Eastern Carver County Schools has determined are the highest priority and most important for students to learn.

 Skills: The things we teach students to be able to do: Organize, plan, think critically, research, collaborate, present, etc. Goes hand-in-hand with content.